 Things To Do in Orange County: Whale Watching and Dolphin Safari

-For 20 years we have offered dolphin and whale watching safaris depart from Orange County, conveniently located midway between Los Angeles and San Diego.
+For 20 years we have offered dolphin and whale watching safaris departing from Orange County, conveniently located midway between Los Angeles and San Diego.
 We offer the most unique dolphin and whale watching in the world, with two Underwater Viewing Pods and more!
 Capt.
 Dave’s Dolphin and Whale Watching Safari provides daily, year round, whale watching trips aboard customized catamarans that can get you up close and personal with huge blue whales (May through October), gray whales (December through May), fin whales, humpback whales, minke whales, occasionally orcas, five species of wild dolphins that can be in seen mega-pods of up to 10,000, and much more for an educational and incredibly exciting dolphin and whale watching experience.